Layer7-Community/Assertions/Delay/README.md

 # Build
 In order to build the assertion run `gradle build`.

+> **Note**: Tested with Gradle 6.9.4 and JDK "Temurin" 11

 This will compile, test, and create the jar file.
 It will be available in `build/libs`

 # Adding Libraries
 In order to build the custom assertion, the Layer7 API Gateway API jar is required to be put into the lib directory.

+> You may find the JAR in the `lib` folder under the Policy Manager install, e.g. `/Applications/PolicyManager-11.app/lib/layer7-api-8.11.02.14811.jar`

 # Run
 Docker version of Gateway greatly helps us to deploy assertions / RESTMAN bundles quickly.
 Please follow the steps below to run the container Gateway prepopulated with this example assertion and example services.